 Source of recommendations: ACTRAV draft paper

-The Protocol on Trade in Goods does not make any reference or provision for labour, yet there is a direct link between labour and the production and trade of goods and the impact of trade liberalisation on workers.
-Guide to the AfCFTA Protocol on Trade in Goods focuses on the two outstanding annexures, namely, Tariff Schedules and Rules of Origin (RoO) and suggests how trade unions can influence the ongoing negotiations.
+Essential resource: A Guide to the AfCFTA Protocol on Trade in Goods – The Protocol on Trade in Goods does not make any reference or provision for labour, yet there is a direct link between labour and the production and trade of goods and the impact of trade liberalisation on workers.
+A Guide to the AfCFTA Protocol on Trade in Goods focuses on the two outstanding annexures, namely, Tariff Schedules and Rules of Origin (RoO) and suggests how trade unions can influence the ongoing negotiations.